 Like the Specific Carbohydrate Diet, the Low Starch Diet unnecessarily limits all starch, yet does not limit fructose, thus limiting the effectiveness in treating SIBO.

 The Low Carb Diet

 The book Protein Power by Drs.
 Mike and Mary Dan Eades documented how low-carb dieting helped people with heartburn.
 Clinical studies have also shown that strict (ketogenic) low-carb dieting can improve IBS and GERD, two conditions associated with SIBO.[i]
 Despite impressive results (as documented in my first book, Heartburn Cured), not everyone gets complete symptom relief from a low carb diet.
-One possible explanation for the variations in results is that the low-carb diets don’t restrict fiber — another well-known contributor to SIBO-related digestive illness.
+One possible explanation for the variations in results is that the low-carb diets don’t restrict fiber or sugar alcohols — known contributors to SIBO-related digestive illness.
 Another reason might be a simple failure to stick with the diet.

 The FODMAP Approach

 Susan Shepherd and Peter Gibson developed the FODMAP Diet at Monash University in Victoria, Australia.[ii]
 The acronym FODMAP represents four classes of fermentable sugars/sugar alcohols: Fermentable Oligo-, Di-, and Monosaccharides, And Polyols.[iii]
 The FODMAP approach limits fructose, fructans, lactose, galactans and sugar alcohols.